-- (1) In the Natchaug River (Eastford, Chaplin, and Windham), the daily creel limit for any combination of trout and charr shall be two.
-Possession of more than two trout or charr on such waters or their shores is prohibited. - (2) In the Naugatuck River (Torrington, Harwinton, Plymouth, Watertown, Waterbury, Naugatuck, Beacon Falls, Seymour, and Ansonia), except as provided in subsection (c) of this section, the daily creel limit for any combination of trout and charr shall be two.
+(1) In the Natchaug River (Eastford, Chaplin, and Windham), the daily creel limit for any combination of trout and charr shall be two.
 Possession of more than two trout or charr on such waters or their shores is prohibited.

-Those portions of the Naugatuck River within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive. - (3) In that portion of the Pequonnock River in Trumbull, from the Whitney Avenue Bridge Crossing downstream to the Daniels Farm Road Bridge Crossing, the daily creel limit for any combination of trout and charr shall be two.
+(2) In the Naugatuck River (Torrington, Harwinton, Plymouth, Watertown, Waterbury,

+Naugatuck, Beacon Falls, Seymour, and Ansonia), except as provided in section 26-112-46(c) of the Regulations of Connecticut State Agencies, the daily creel limit for any combination of trout and charr shall be two.
 Possession of more than two trout or charr on such waters or their shores is prohibited.

-- (4) In the Pomperaug River (Woodbury and Southbury), the daily creel limit for any combination of trout and charr shall be two.
-Possession of more than two trout or charr on such waters or their shores is prohibited. - (5) In the Salmon River (Colchester, East Haddam, East Hampton, and Haddam), except as provided in subsection (c) of this section, the daily creel limit for any combination of trout and charr shall be two.
-Possession of more than two trout or charr on such waters or their shores is prohibited. - (6) In the Shetucket River (Windham, Scotland, Sprague, and Norwich), the daily creel limit for any combination of trout and charr shall be two.
+Those portions of the Naugatuck River within one hundred feet of the mouths of tributary streams, as indicated by signs posted by the Department of Energy and Environmental Protection, shall be closed to all fishing during the period June fifteenth through August thirty-first.

+(3) In that portion of the Pequonnock River in Trumbull, from the Whitney Avenue Bridge Crossing downstream to the Daniels Farm Road Bridge Crossing, the daily creel limit for any combination of trout and charr shall be two.
 Possession of more than two trout or charr on such waters or their shores is prohibited.

+(4) In the Pomperaug River (Woodbury and Southbury), the daily creel limit for any combination of trout and charr shall be two.
+Possession of more than two trout or charr on such waters or their shores is prohibited.

+(5) In the Salmon River (Colchester, East Haddam, East Hampton, and Haddam), except as provided in section 26-112-46(c) of the Regulations of Connecticut State Agencies, the daily creel limit for any combination of trout and charr shall be two.
+Possession of more than two trout or charr on such waters or their shores is prohibited.

-Those portions of the Shetucket River within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive.
+(6) In the Shetucket River (Windham, Scotland, Sprague, and Norwich), the daily creel limit for any combination of trout and charr shall be two.
+Possession of more than two trout or charr on such waters or their shores is prohibited.
+Those portions of the Shetucket River within one hundred feet of the mouths of tributary streams, as indicated by signs posted by the Department of Energy and Environmental Protection, shall be closed to all fishing during the period June fifteenth through August thirty-first.

-(Effective January 1, 1997; Amended January 30, 1998; Amended October 9, 2001; Amended December 11, 2001; Amended February 4, 2003; Amended April 4, 2005; Amended January 30, 2007; Amended October 4, 2011; Amended January 1, 2012; Amended March 6, 2015)
+(Effective January 1, 1997; Amended January 30, 1998; Amended October 9, 2001; Amended December 11, 2001; Amended February 4, 2003; Amended April 4, 2005; Amended January 30, 2007; Amended October 4, 2011; Amended January 1, 2012)